 Key Metric: Segment your visitors by the Key Metrics you have set up on your account.
 Note: Key Metrics (e.g. filtering for newsletter signups) will reflect anyone that clicked on newsletter no matter on what page it was (it’s not specific for the page selected in Behavior Map).
 So at some point during their visit, the visitor clicked on "sign up for newsletter".

-In the following example, we want to compare how visitors from Phoenix, Arizona interact with our selected page vs. how visitors from Sacramento, California do.
-Note: This detailed location has been used for simplification - when selecting countries or regions, the number of visits/clicks will be higher and dots on the screenshot will be more in number.
+In the following example, we want to compare how visitors from Minnesota (US) interact with our selected page vs. how visitors from the capital region in Denmark do.
+Note: These locations have been used for simplification - when selecting countries or regions, the number of visits/clicks will be higher and dots on the screenshot will be more in number.

 In this example, we filtered visitors to only show those using a desktop computer to access the selected page, in the selected time frame.

-- 627 visits from Desktop users, in the selected time period of that particular page.
+- 361 visits from desktop users, in the selected time period of that particular page.